Introduction to Yajnavalkya Smriti

-In the third, purifications are given, and these are followed by an explanation of duties in time of distress, and those of a forest-dweller and an ascetic, and some physiological details;
+In the third, there is a description of purifications, followed by an explanation of duties in time of distress, and those of a forest-dweller and an ascetic, and some physiological details;

 Then follows a disquisition on the universal and the individual Soul, the paths of liberation and of bondage, yoga, the siddhis, and transmigration, together with a number of penances.